 So, why perform EMC pre-compliance testing?
 Because those burdens increase tenfold if you have to retest because your product doesn’t meet standards, especially during the final EMC testing stages.
 Nearly 50% of products fail EMC testing during the first round.

-Any product or equipment that could potentially emit radiated emissions or conducted emissions — across all industries — should be tested.
+Any product or equipment that could potentially emit radiated emissions or conducted emissions—across all industries—should be tested.
 Testing is typically divided into two categories: emissions testing and immunity testing.

-To uphold compliance among product makers and manufacturers, the Federal Communications Commission (FCC) has established guidelines to ensure new products or equipment within the U.S. remains within safe EMC boundaries.
-The European Conformity (CE) mark, also known as CE marking, is a symbol found on products within the European Economic Area (EEA) and outside the EEA, and denotes whether a product has been carefully vetted by the manufacturer to ensure it meets the EEA’s relevant protection standards.
+To uphold compliance among product makers and manufacturers, the Federal Communications Commission (FCC) has established guidelines to ensure new products or equipment within the U.S. remain within safe EMC boundaries.
+The European Conformity (CE) mark, also known as CE marking, is a symbol found on products within the European Economic Area (EEA) and outside the EEA and denotes whether a product has been carefully vetted by the manufacturer to ensure it meets the EEA’s relevant protection standards.

 One way to ensure failure doesn’t happen is to implement pre-compliance testing.
 Having pre-compliance testing methods and procedures ingrained in your project plan can help ensure your platform is compliant before you seek official approval.

-EMC compliance — or the adherence to EMC limits — is regulated by the FCC under Title 47 of the Code of Federal Regulations, or 47CFR.
+EMC compliance—or the adherence to EMC limits—is regulated by the FCC under Title 47 of the Code of Federal Regulations, or 47CFR.
 Requirements relate to conducted and radiated emissions.
-Europe and a small handful of other countries are unique in that they require immunity testing, but most markets require only emissions testing like the United States.
+Europe and a small handful of other countries are unique in that they require immunity testing, but most markets require only emissions testing, like the United States.

 EMC restrictions are required by national law and demanded in various industries.
 They exist to protect both consumers and manufacturers from the unwanted effects of electromagnetic interference.
 EMC isn’t strictly regulatory.
 Some customers in the enterprise or commercial industry may request self-imposed standards and testing procedures for products.

-Electromagnetic compatibility testing is driven by teams of compliance experts and requires exclusive testing facilities — the appropriate environment is vital to the testing and approval process.
+Electromagnetic compatibility testing is driven by teams of compliance experts and requires exclusive testing facilities; the appropriate environment is vital to the testing and approval process.

-During development, many engineers and designers emphasize performance, reliability, form, function and even appearance.
+During development, many engineers and designers emphasize performance, reliability, form, function, and even appearance.
 One of the last things a designer often thinks about is compliance, despite its importance, as there are so many elements of a new product or device to worry about.

-Consequences can appear when it’s time to launch, or nearing it, and compliance testing has not been factored into the entire process.
+Consequences can appear when it’s time to launch or nearing it, and compliance testing has not been factored into the entire process.
 You must get your equipment or product in the hands of a certified and reliable testing lab to ensure it meets the proper specifications and limits.

-No matter how hard you try, you can’t plan for everything — which is why it’s better to take pre-compliance steps, so you can have confidence your product, device or equipment will be ready and compliant when it’s time to launch.
+No matter how hard you try, you can’t plan for everything, which is why it’s better to take pre-compliance steps so you can have confidence your product, device, or equipment will be ready and compliant when it’s time to launch.

 But what happens when or if failure occurs?
 Here are five consequences: